Heart attack and acute coronary syndrome

 An electrocardiogram (ECG or EKG) measures and records the electrical activity of the heart.
 The waves measured by the ECG correspond to the contraction and relaxation pattern of the different parts of the heart.
 Specific waves seen on an ECG are named with letters:

 Doctors also use a term called the P-R interval, which is the time it takes for an electrical impulse to travel from the atria to the ventricles.

 The most important wave patterns in diagnosing and determining treatment for a heart attack are called ST elevations and Q waves.

 Elevated ST Segments: Heart Attack

-Elevated ST segments are strong indicators of a heart attack in patients with compatible symptoms and other indicators.
-They suggest that an artery to the heart is blocked and that the full thickness of the heart muscle is damaged.
+Elevated ST segments are strong indicators of a heart attack in people with compatible symptoms and other indicators.
+They suggest that an artery to the heart is completely blocked and that the full thickness of the heart muscle is at risk.
 The kind of heart attack associated with these findings is referred to as either a Q-wave myocardial infarction or a STEMI.

-However, ST-segment elevations DO NOT always mean the patient has a heart attack.
-For example, an inflammation in the sack around the heart (pericarditis) is another cause of ST-segment elevation.
+However, ST-segment elevations DO NOT always mean the person has a heart attack.
+For example, inflammation in the sack around the heart (pericarditis) is another cause of ST-segment elevation.

 Non-Elevated ST Segments: Stable Angina, Unstable Angina, and Non-ST Segment Elevation Myocardial Infarction

-A depressed or horizontal ST segment may suggest some degree of coronary artery blockage and the presence of heart disease, even if there is no angina present.
-It occurs in about half of patients with other signs of a heart event.
-This finding, however, is not very specific, and can occur without heart problems.
+A significantly depressed ST segment may suggest some degree of coronary artery blockage and the presence of heart disease, even if there is no angina present.
+It occurs in about half of peoples with other signs of a heart event.
+This finding, however, is not very specific, and can occur without narrowed coronary arteries.
 In such cases, laboratory tests are needed to determine the extent, if any, of heart damage.